-Species- This is the most precis classification, and often makes up the second part of an organisms Latin name.
-For a domestic cat, this is ‘catus’, so a domestic cat’s latin name is Felis catus, separating it out from the other felis members like African wildcats (Felis lybica) or European wildcat (Felis silvestris).
+Species- This is the most precis classification, and often makes up the second part of an organism’s scientific name.
+For a domestic cat, this is ‘catus’, so a domestic cat’s scientific name is Felis catus, separating it out from the other felis members like African wildcats (Felis lybica) or European wildcat (Felis silvestris).

 There’s also a bunch of sub-s and super-s, like subspecies and superfamilies etc… but let’s not get into that.